filesender/filesender/docs/index.md

 * UTF8 support, supports all international character sets
 * Multi-language support.
 Out-of-the-box FileSender supports Czech, Croatian, Dutch, English (Australian), Finnish, French, German, Hungarian, Italian, Norwegian (Bokmål), Serbian, Slovenian and Spanish.
 You can easily adapt relevant language labels to your local needs in an upgrade-friendly way, for example to localise the splash screen text.
 You can also easily modify which languages you make available to your users
 * PDO-based multi-database support for PostgreSQL, MySQL and sqlite
+* Bootstrap based user interface

 ### Requirements

 Some storage, either MariaDB or PostgreSQL for database, either Apache or nginx for web server, PHP and SimpleSamlPhp.
-Please see the [installation](v2.0/install/) page for minimum version requirements and advice.
+Please see the [installation](v3.0/install/) page for minimum version requirements and advice.